markkolich/curacao/README.md

 ## Compiling

-Curacao is built and packaged using Gradle.
+Curacao is built and packaged using Maven.

 To compile & package the source:

 ```
-gradle release
+mvn clean package
 ```

 Resulting JARs and source JARs will be placed into the local `dist` directory.

-Run `gradle idea` to generate IntelliJ IDEA project files ready for import.

 ## Running the Examples